jeeliz/jeelizAR/README.md

 * Neural network loading errors (returned by `JEEARAPI.set_NN` callback function):
   * `"INVALID_NN"`: The neural network model is invalid or corrupted,
   * `"NOTFOUND_NN"`: The neural network model is not found, or a HTTP error occured during the request.

+### Video crop
+The video crop parameters can be provided.
+It works only if the input element is a `<video>` element.
+By default, there is no video cropping (the whole video image is taken as input).
+The video crop settings can be provided:
+* At the initialization process,  when `JEEARAPI.init` is called, using the parameter `videoCrop`,
+* After the initialization, by calling `JEEARAPI.set_videoCrop(<dict> videoCrop)`

+The dictionnary `videoCrop` is either false (no videoCrop), or has the following parameters:
+* `<int> x`: horizontal position of the lower left corner of the cropped area, in pixels,
+* `<int> y`: vertical position of lower left corner of the cropped area, in pixels,
+* `<int> w`: width of the cropped area, in pixels,
+* `<int> h`: height of the cropped area, in pixels.

 ### Scan settings